Skip to content

 Timer Display

-While waiting for a response, a gemini_timer("Waiting for Codex") spinner is shown (unless suppress_output is True).
-In plan mode, the timer reads "Waiting for Codex (planning)" during Phase 1 and "Implementing plan" during Phase 2.
+While waiting for a response, a provider_timer("Waiting for Codex") spinner is shown (unless suppress_output is True).

 Qwen Code Integration